Al3k5a24/Hospital-Managment-System/README.md

 # 🏥 Hospital Management System

 A full-featured Java-based Hospital Management System that helps clinics and hospitals manage patients, doctors, and appointments with ease.
-The application is built using **Java**, **JavaFX**, **Spring Boot**, and **MySQL** with support for user authentication, CRUD operations, and role-based access.
+The application is built using **Java**, **JavaFX**, and **MySQL** with support for user authentication, CRUD operations, and role-based access.

 ---